hmrc/api-platform-application-domain/README.md

 # api-platform-application-domain

-Library of common Api Platform application models used for currently used in commands and events.
+Library of common Api Platform application models currently used in commands and events processed and produced by third party application.

 ## Running the tests